Nikhil-B-Madhu/Nikhil-B-Madhu/README.md

 - Led a team of 5 to develop Git pipelines for performing ETL using AWS Lambda, GLUE, Spark; cutting down manual work by 10hrs.
 - Trained and mentored junior programmers in ETL methodologies; cutting down time for development by 20%.
 - Directed various build activities aligning underlying architecture with business requirements, addressing business issues, data reloads, building data pipelines using Informatica BDM, AWS Glue, and Git pipelines.
+- As an ETL developer, I am well-versed in Oracle SQL, Informatica BDM, Dataiku DSS, Pyspark and AWS services like Glue, Lambda, S3, and EC2.
+-  I also have experience operating very large data warehouses, Big Data technologies, designing schemas, relational & dimensional data modelling and working with slowing changing dimension tables.
+-  I have collaborated with product owners, and clients and have trained incoming freshers and laterals on our application and various other tech stacks.
+I also have exposure to visualization tools like Microsoft PowerBI and Tableau.
+-  I have built Data Pipelines with an ETL job running on both AWS Glue and Dataiku to perform ETL on business requirements.
+I also have worked as an UNIX admin and have UNIX and Shell scripting experience.

 ### Machine Learning Intern @ Indian Institute of Science Bangalore, India
 *May 2019 – July 2019*